Cellphone apps designed to track covid-19 spread struggle worldwide amid privacy concerns

 Where nations used more aggressive tactics

 Nations such as Kuwait and Bahrain have used tracking based on smartphones or digital bracelets to enforce orders that people quarantine themselves after traveling or having a potential exposure to an infected person.
-China’s covid app uses digital records to analyze risk and, when someone is deemed in danger of spreading the virus, they can be ordered to isolate themselves.
+China’s coronavirus app uses digital records to analyze risk and, when someone is deemed in danger of spreading the virus, they can be ordered to isolate themselves.

 South Korean officials managed one of the world’s leading success stories against the pandemic by deploying tactics both traditional — such as masks and contact tracing — and high-tech.
 This included gathering credit card records, examining video footage and collecting troves of location data kept by cellphone companies on their customers.